openmm/openmmforcefields/charmm/README.md

 This directory contains files and scripts needed to convert the CHARMM forcefield to OpenMM `ffxml` files.

-Updated to July 2024 release from <http://mackerell.umaryland.edu/charmm_ff.shtml#charmm>.
+Updated to February 2026 release from <http://mackerell.umaryland.edu/charmm_ff.shtml#charmm>.

 ## Manifest